-Advisors typically hold themselves out as being either commission based, fee-based, or fee-only.
+Advisors typically hold themselves out as being either commission-based, fee-based, or fee-only.

-Commission based advisors earn income based on a percentage of the product they are selling.
-For example, if you buy an American Funds “A” share fund you will usually pay a 5.75% commission to the advisor.
-On a $100,000 investment, that means you pay the advisor $5,750 for one transaction.
-The benefit is that it is a one time fee, and you do not have to pay any more advisor fees.
+Commission-based advisors earn income based on a percentage of the product they sell.
+For example, if you buy an American Funds “A” share fund, you will usually pay a 5.75% commission to the advisor.
+On a $100,000 investment, you pay the advisor $5,750 for one transaction.
+The benefit is that it is a one-time fee, and you do not have to pay any more advisor fees.
 The downside is that you may never hear from the advisor again unless they want to sell you another product for a commission.
-In this type of relationship, the advisor clearly works for the company of the product they are selling.
+In this type of relationship, the advisor works for the company of the product they are selling.

-Fee-based advisors advise clients for a fee based on the amount of assets they manage AND can make a commission when they suggest a particular product such as life insurance or long term care insurance.
-This form of compensation really puts the client at the mercy of the advisor.
+Fee-based advisors advise clients for a fee based on the amount of assets they manage AND can make a commission when they suggest a particular product, such as life insurance or long-term care insurance.
+This form of compensation puts the client at the mercy of the advisor.
 A good advisor will charge a fee for most investment advice and ONLY charge a commission when the product is ABSOLUTELY necessary for planning purposes, like when life insurance is necessary.
-IF the advisor charges a fee for managing the investments AND receives a 5.75% commission from the sale of the funds, they would receive $5,750 up front, followed by an annually percentage, or about $1,0oo.
+IF the advisor charges a fee for managing the investments AND receives a 5.75% commission from the sale of the funds, they would receive $5,750 upfront, followed by an annual percentage, or about $1,0oo.
 (According to a recent Financial Planning Association Research Center study, 60+% of fee advisors charge 1% or greater.)
-This is a worse case scenario.
-What’s also concerning is that the advisor is working for both you, and the company whose product they are selling.
+This is a worst-case scenario.
+What’s also concerning is that the advisor is working for both you and the company whose product they are selling.
 This causes a conflict of interest as to their loyalty.
 Whose interest are they putting first?
-What is most important with a fee-based advisor relationship is that the advisor disclose ALL their compensation so that you know if they are double dipping by charging fees and commissions.
+What is most important with a fee-based advisor relationship is that the advisor discloses ALL their compensation so that you know if they are double dipping by charging fees and commissions.

 - Hourly – The advisor charges an hourly rate for time spent working on a project.
 Typical hourly rates range from $100 to $500 an hour.

-- Percentage Based Fees – The advisor charges a percentage fee based on the Assets (investments) Under Management, often called AUM.
+- Percentage-Based Fees – The advisor charges a percentage fee based on the Assets (investments) Under Management, often called AUM.

 Hourly and fixed fee payment methods are most utilized by the Do-It-Yourself (DIY) and beginner investors seeking a second opinion on their personal finances without a long term commitment.
-This also keeps the costs down long term because you can get your advice, and save money implementing the advice yourself.
+This also keeps the costs down long term because you can get your advice and save money implementing the advice yourself.